Warning: The following article contains spoilers for Avatar: The Way of Water.

-Avatar: The Way of Water is currently available in theaters all over the world.
+Experience Avatar: The Way of Water while it is in theaters now.